Azure-Samples/cassandra-proxy/README.md

 The pause metrics also include a server or client address and in the case of the server a user defined identifier.

+## Ghost Proxy
+If you choose to run the proxy on a different host than the source cassandra, you will need to set up a substitution for the ips in `system.peers` so the cassandra client can loadbalance beween several proxies and does not connect to a source cassandra directly.

+This can be done with `--ghostIps '{"10.25.0.12":"192.168.1.45"}` which will replace the ip of the source cassandra `10.25.0.12` with the ip of a proxy running on `192.168.1.45`

+This feature can also be leveraged to minimize risk in a migration to quickly switch back and fort between source and destination cassandra.

 ## Future Plans
 * Read Reports
 * More robust TLS